Jags end 20-game skid with 53-yard FG to beat Dolphins 23-20 - NewsBreak

 REMATCH

-Sunday’s game featured a rematch of quarterbacks from the college football national championship game from the 2018 season.
+Sunday’s game featured a rematch of quarterbacks from the College Football Playoff national championship game from the 2018 season.
 Lawrence and Clemson beat Tagovailoa and Alabama 44-16.

 UP NEXT